For many brands, content marketing can be an investment that yields incredible growth.

 We are NOT weighting one more than another, but feel free to do this if you feel one is more important than another given the website you’re working on.

-When we build these editorial calendars for our clients, it’ll often contain 50+ topics.
-Once we have priority scores, we like to sort all the data by the Priority Score column in descending order to give us an idea of the topics with the most opportunity so we can create those first.
+Once you have your priority scores calculated, sort all the data by the Priority Score column in descending order to give you an idea of the topics with the most opportunity so you can create those first.

 Step 10: Developing the Strategy